clearbit/clearbit-python/README.md

+## ⚠️ DEPRECATION WARNING

+This package is no longer being maintained.
+If you're looking to integrate with Clearbit's API we recommend looking at the HTTP requests available in our documentation at [clearbit.com/docs](https://clearbit.com/docs)

 # Clearbit

 A Python API client to [https://clearbit.com](https://clearbit.com).

-## Maintenance Status

-This repository is currently not actively maintained.
-If you're looking to integrate with Clearbit's API we recommend looking at the HTTP requests available in our documentation at [clearbit.com/docs](https://clearbit.com/docs)

 ## Installation